ROCm/rocALUTION/docs/api/solvers.rst

   ls.Solve(rhs, &x);

-Clear Function and Destructor
+Clear function and destructor
 =============================

 The :cpp:func:`rocalution::Solver::Clear` function clears all the data which is in the solver, including the associated preconditioner.
 Thus, the solver is not anymore associated with this preconditioner.

 .. note:: The preconditioner is not deleted (via destructor), only a :cpp:func:`rocalution::Preconditioner::Clear` is called.

 .. note:: When the destructor of the solver class is called, it automatically calls the *Clear()* function.
-Be careful, when declaring your solver and preconditioner in different places - we highly recommend to manually call the *Clear()* function of the solver and not to rely on the destructor of the solver.
+Be careful, when declaring your solver and preconditioner in different places - we highly recommend to manually call the *Clear()* function of the solver and not rely on the destructor of the solver.

-Numerical Update
+Numerical update
 ================

 Some preconditioners require two phases in the their construction: an algebraic (e.g. compute a pattern or structure) and a numerical (compute the actual values) phase.
-In cases, where the structure of the input matrix is a constant (e.g. Newton-like methods) it is not necessary to fully re-construct the preconditioner.
+In cases, where the structure of the input matrix is a constant (e.g. Newton-like methods), it is not necessary to fully reconstruct the preconditioner.
 In this case, the user can apply a numerical update to the current preconditioner and pass the new operator with :cpp:func:`rocalution::Solver::ReBuildNumeric`.
-If the preconditioner/solver does not support the numerical update, then a full :cpp:func:`rocalution::Solver::Clear` and :cpp:func:`rocalution::Solver::Build` will be performed.
+If the preconditioner/solver does not support the numerical update, then a full :cpp:func:`rocalution::Solver::Clear` and :cpp:func:`rocalution::Solver::Build` is performed.

-Fixed-Point Iteration
+Fixed-Point iteration
 =====================

 .. doxygenclass:: rocalution::FixedPoint
 .. doxygenfunction:: rocalution::FixedPoint::SetRelaxation

-Krylov Subspace Solvers
+Krylov subspace solvers
 =======================

 CG